bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-02-26-newsletter.md

 ---
-This week's newsletter describes the availability of a libsecp256k1 fork implementing BIP-Schnorr compatible signatures, lists popular questions and answers for February from the Bitcoin StackExchange, and describes notable merges in popular Bitcoin infrastructure projects.
+This week's newsletter describes the availability of a libsecp256k1 fork implementing BIP-Schnorr compatible signatures, lists popular questions and answers for February from the Bitcoin Stack Exchange, and describes notable merges in popular Bitcoin infrastructure projects.

 ## Action items